 Jen may be a full-time travel blogger now (and No. 1 Amazon bestselling author and TEDx speaker), but she didn’t start out that way.
 She actually started traveling as a way to recoup from the stress of her career.
 Despite her love for practicing law, the work was beginning to weigh on her.
 Travel was the thing that brought joy back into her life.
 Eventually, she made it to 12 countries in 12 months!

-We sat down with Jen to learn how she took her blog from a hobby to her full-time job by learning about search engine optimization (SEO) and marketing.
+We sat down with Jen for the Perlu Influencer Marketing Podcast to learn how she took her blog from a hobby to her full-time job by learning about search engine optimization (SEO) and marketing.
 She also shares how Perlu has taken her blogging career to the next level with networking and collaboration opportunities.

-Whether you’re a travel influencer or just need some motivation to make a 180 in your life, Jen has advice for you!
+Whether you want to know how to become an Instagram travel influencer or just need some motivation to make a 180 in your life, Jen has advice for you!

 Interview with Jen Ruiz from Jen on a Jet Plane